 - Screen off gestures

 - Make a full backup of your files on your PC.
 Once you successfully installed OxygenOS on your Poco F1, you can copy back all of the files from the machine.

 - Download the required files from the above download section and place them on your Poco.
-It includes the OxygenOS sGSI ROM, latest firmware, vendor patch, and DFE (disable force encryption) file.
+It includes the OxygenOS sGSI ROM, the latest firmware, vendor patch, and DFE (disable force encryption) file.

 - Once done, reboot your device to the custom recovery.

 - Now flash the firmware (9.1.24) file.